quizzingbricks/quizzingbricks-ios/README.md

 Get Xcode 5.0 or later and iOS SDK 7.0 or later.
 Open up the project in xcode and hit run.

+Currently some parts use the old API and some parts the new.
+Login and Register works as intended.
+GET friends works but POST friends (add new friend) currently has some API differences.
+Working on solution.

 ##Features
 ###Registration
 Allows you to enter an email-address and a password to create an account